sixcious/url-incrementer/_docs/HELP.md

 Infinite Scrolling is the next level of incrementing!
 But because infinite scrolling is more complicated than the tab updating that URLI was built for, I'm working on a new extension called "Infy Scroll" that will have this functionality, so please look out for it soon!

 ## Auto Incrementing
-TODO
+Just toggle on AUTO to start an auto-incrementing session!
+You can have it also repeat by just clicking the repeat icon.
+Auto supports pause/resume.

-Toggle on AUTO to start an auto-incrementing session.
+Auto can be used with Multi, Shuffle, and Dwonload (e.g. act as an Auto Incrementer Downloader)

 ## Download Incrementing (Multi-Page Downloading)
-TODO
+You must first enable Download in the Options to see the Download toggle in the UI.

 ## The Incrementer's Toolkit
 This is URLI's own special toolkit and lets you open up to 100 incremented tabs or generate a list of up to 10,000 incremented links at once.
 Click the Tool icon to open or close it.
 The toolkit works with the URL and selection you have selected.